pgouda89/CreateWorkspace/README.md

 ### CreateWorkspace
-Utility to create Informatica Data Engineering developement workspace.
+Utility to create Informatica Data Engineering development workspace.
 What to expect from the Utility:
-   1. Create new workspace
-   2. Update an existing workspace to a specified build
-   3. Creates a script file to configure console environmental variables
-   4. Configurs shortcuts to perform
+   1. Development Workspace
       a.
+Create New
+      b.
+Update an existing workspace with a specified build number
+   2. Creates a script file to configure console environmental variables
+   3. Configures shortcuts to perform
+      a.
 Pom generation
       b.
 Maven install
       c.
 Maven component eclipse
-   5. Works for both Windows and Linux machine.
+   4. Works for both Windows and Linux machines.

 **Table of Contents**